filipesilva/angular-cli-test-repo/README.md

 Repository for testing Angular CLI builds with a medium-large project.

+A webpack only version of this codebase can be found at https://github.com/filipesilva/webpack-module-concatenation-memory.

 ## Angular CLI 6.0.0-rc.5

 15 minutes, around 5gb peak memory usage for the main process, plus 7*600MB for parallel uglify.